chemrysri/Thingspeak_processing/README.md

 PROCESSING IDE
 Processing IDE uses a sketchbook that can gather data by blocking the serial port of Arduino sketch and throw the data to the specified URL.
-Note: Arduino Code provided here is sends current sensor values to thingspeak.
+Note: Arduino Code provided here sends current sensor values to thingspeak and displays the same in Lcd.
 Processing will look for the keyword "begin" sent to the Serial port and passes the consecutive values.